 Climate Challenge Fund supports Island innovation

-Fifteen groups will receive close to a million dollars through PEI’s Climate Challenge Fund to help Islanders adapt to climate change, develop new technologies and opportunities, and reduce greenhouse gas emissions in innovative ways.
+Fourteen groups will receive over a million dollars through PEI’s Climate Challenge Fund to help Islanders adapt to climate change, develop new technologies and opportunities, and reduce greenhouse gas emissions in innovative ways.

 - Environment, Energy and Climate Action Minister Steven Myers

-Announced in February 2019, the Climate Challenge Fund will provide $3 million ($1-million annually) until 2023.
-The projects approved in the first round of funding will receive up to $960,663 in support.
+Announced in February 2019, the Climate Challenge Fund has provided $1 million annually.
+The projects approved in this round will receive up to $1,024,759 in support.
 The Climate Challenge Fund accepts applications from a wide range of organizations, including First Nations; municipalities; academic institutions; businesses; and non-profit organizations.

 Department of Environment, Energy and Climate Action